 How Does Chapter 13 Affect Your Credit?

+You may be considering bankruptcy after a recent financial hardship and wondering how a Chapter 13 bankruptcy will affect your credit.
 Fear of a bad credit score keeps many people from considering Chapter 13 as a way to get out of debt.
 Unfortunately, by the time many people consider bankruptcy as a debt-relief option, their credit score has already been harmed because of late payments, debt collections, and other adverse credit actions.
 However, how does Chapter 13 affect your credit?

 For many individuals, filing Chapter 13 might be the best way to stop additional harm to their credit rating.
 Additionally, filing a Chapter 13 bankruptcy case may also help boost credit scores quicker than you might believe.

 What is a FICO Credit Score?

 Knowing what happens to your credit when you file a bankruptcy petition can help debunk some bankruptcy mysteries that keep people from filing Chapter 13.
 Credit scores range from 300 to 850, with 300 being the worst credit score.
 Higher credit scores allow people to obtain credit easier and at lower interest rates and better terms.

 Your FICO credit score is calculated based on five data groups:

 - Payment history makes up thirty-five percent of your score;